andrejdujako/SmartParking/README.md

 Install app normally,
 Log in if you have a user name and password,
-If not click Register and procide to register,then click Sign In, Enter your credentials,
+If not click Sign Up and procide to register,then click Sign In, Enter your credentials and click Login,
 Choose the city you want to park into,
 Choose the parking,
 Choose time and date,